 1. Minimum Payment Due: The amount you are currently obligated to pay based on the terms of your promissory note.

-5. Amount Past Due: The amount previously due that has not been paid as of the statement date.
+5. Amount Past Due: The amount previously due for each loan that has not been paid as of the statement date.

 6. Paying More Than The Minimum Payment Due: To direct your overpayment to a specific loan or to advance your payment due date, make sure to check this box on your payment coupon, then follow the instructions on the reverse side.
 Advancing your due date means your statement will show $0 due for as many months as your overpayment fully covers.
 Leaving this box blank means that your overpayment will be applied to your loan with the highest interest rate (or if all rates are equal, to your loan with the highest balance) and your due date will not advance.